When Do I Mow After Laying Down a New Lawn?

 Get one of our team members to give you a call to discuss your project!

 You’ve just laid down your new lawn.
 Congrats!
-But with this achievement out of the way, you’re probably wondering: when is the right time to start mowing your lawn?
+Installing fresh turf is a big step towards creating a healthy, attractive outdoor space.
+But with this milestone ticked off, many homeowners immediately ask the same question: when is the right time to start mowing your new lawn?

-Fortunately, there’s a few guiding principles to make this choice easier.
+Fortunately, there are a few reliable principles that make this decision much easier.

 Generally speaking, you’ll want to avoid mowing your lawn for at least the first 7 to 14 days of its life.